wp-plugins/array-partition/readme.txt

         )
 )`

-The plugin will fill as many partitions as requested, as long as there are enough elements in the array to do so.
+The function will fill as many partitions as requested, as long as there are enough elements in the array to do so.
 Any remaining unfilled partitions will be represented as empty arrays.

 It can be sent an array of any data types or objects.

 == Installation ==

-1. Unzip `array_partition.zip` inside the `/wp-content/plugins/` directory, or upload `array_partition.php` into `/wp-content/plugins/`
+1. Unzip `array_partition.zip` inside the `/wp-content/plugins/` directory (or install via the built-in WordPress plugin installer)
 1. Activate the plugin through the 'Plugins' admin menu in WordPress
 1. Use the array_partition() function in your template(s) or code as desired.